sajjadGG/book-python/design-patterns/paradigm/functional-programming.rst

 Balanced Brackets
 -----------------
-* Assignment name: Balanced Brackets
+* Assignment: Balanced Brackets
 * Last update: 2020-10-01
 * Complexity level: medium
 * Lines of code to write: 10 lines
 * Estimated time of completion: 13 min
-* Solution: :download:`solution/functional_brackets.py`
+* Filename: :download:`solution/functional_brackets.py`

-:English:
+English:
     #.
 Create function which checks if brackets are balanced
     #.
 Brackets are balanced, when each opening bracket has closing pair
     #.
 Use recursion